williamgilpin/dysts/README.md

     pip install pip install git+git://github.com/williamgilpin/dysts

+Test that things are working

+    python -m unittest

 The key dependencies are

 + Python >3.0
 + numpy
++ scipy

 These optional dependencies are needed to reproduce some portions of this repository, such as benchmarking experiments and estimation of invariant properties of each dynamical system: